-The Last Rancher: A Novel – Available for Pre-Order from Meadowlark Books
+The Last Rancher: A Novel – Available now from Meadowlark Books and other outlets

 In The Last Rancher, a stunning new novel by Robert Rebein, an emergency forces Leroy and Caroline Wagner’s grown children home to the Bar W Ranch.
 Crises converge on Dodge City: Annie stalls on her PhD, Michael interrupts his law practice, and Jimmy pillages his parents’ medicine cabinet.
 In memory lives the looming specter of Wade, son and brother who died too young.